dansketcher/passenger-stack-centos/README.markdown

-# Passenger stack, zero to hero in under five minutes
+# Fork of Passenger stack modified to support Red Hat based distributions (CentoOS, Fedora, RHE), zero to hero in under five minutes
 Scripts for [Sprinkle](http://github.com/crafterm/sprinkle/ "Sprinkle"), the provisioning tool

 [Watch the demo screen cast](http://www.vimeo.com/2888665) of passenger-stack.

 ## How to get your sprinkle on:

-* Get a brand spanking new slice / host (Ubuntu please)
+* Get a brand spanking new slice / host (Red Hat-based)
 * Create yourself a user, add yourself to the /etc/sudoers file
 * Set your slices url / ip address in deploy.rb (config/deploy.rb.example provided)
 * Set username in config/deploy.rb if it isn't the same as your local machine (config/deploy.rb.example provided)